 Use p4 license to add licensed users to a Perforce service without having to shut down the service and manually copy the license file into the server root.

-Most new license files obtained from Perforce can be installed with p4 license, (or by copying over the existing license file) except for when the service's IP address or port has changed.
-If either the server IP address or port number has changed, restart the service with p4 admin restart.
+Most new license files obtained from Perforce can be installed with p4 license, or by copying over the existing license file.
+However, if the server IP address or port number has changed, you must explicitly "stop" the server: